lubomir/libtrie/README.markdown

 The arguments can be reviewed by running the utility with `-h` option.

+If you pass `-` as input filename, the data will be read from standard input.

 Should there be more occurrences of the same key, the data will be concatenated as lines and stored together.